-On June 17, NSTAR filed an Agreement for Design, Engineering and Construction services ("D&E Agreement") between itself and Vineyard Wind, LLC ("Vineyard Wind").
+On August 13, the FERC accepted an Agreement for Design, Engineering and Construction services ("D&E Agreement") between NSTAR and Vineyard Wind.
 The purpose of the D&E Agreement is to set forth the terms and conditions under which NSTAR will undertake and be reimbursed for certain preliminary design and engineering activities in connection with the interconnection of Vineyard Wind's 832 MW wind farm off the shores of Massachusetts.
-NSTAR requested that the D&E Agreement become effective as of the date of filing.
+The D&E Agreement was accepted effective as of June 17, 2019, as requested.
 The D&E Agreement will expire no later than the effective date of the LGIA that will be entered into among NSTAR, Vineyard Wind and ISO-NE, unless earlier terminated by the parties.
-Comments on this filing were due on or before July 8; none were filed.
-This matter is pending before the FERC.
+Unless the August 13 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).